 Gateway backups are all inclusive, and typically, take less than a minute to run.
 Everything gets backed up - all your projects, Gateway settings, tags, database connections, and OPC and device connections.
 The only data that is not included in a Gateway backup is information stored in other programs (i.e., SQL databases), PLC programs, and other files you may be using.
 This information needs to be backed up separately.

 You have the option of creating a Gateway backup from the Gateway Control Utility (GCU) or the Gateway webpage.
 Just click the backup button and your file will start downloading!
-If you prefer to automate your backups, you can set up a daily schedule for automatic Gateway backups from the Gateway Webpage.
+If you prefer to automate your backups, you can set up a daily schedule for Gateway scheduled backups from the Gateway Webpage.
 Either way you choose to perform your Gateway backup, Ignition creates a single backup file with a ".gwbk" extension.

 Restoring a Gateway backup is just as easy as backing it up and can be done with either the Gateway Control Utility or the Gateway webpage.
 Just click the restore button and select the file you want!
 Your whole Gateway will be restored in just a minute.